 <email addresses for migration notifications>] [-AutoStart]

 As you have added the AutoStart parameter, the migration will instantly start.

 Step – 5: After completing the batch migration, you can delete the batch migration request with the following command –

 So, this is the whole process of migrating public folders from on-premises Exchange to Office 365.
 But there are lots of patchworks which you need to fix before and after the process.
 Here are some conditions which the batch migration process should fulfill –

 The whole process of migrating public folder data to Office 365 is time-consuming, error-prone, and requires expertise.
 If you want to reduce all your migration problems, then use Kernel Migrator for Exchange which can access public folders directly from its source and place them in desired Office 365 Groups.
 It also provides multiple filtering options which help you to select only the required data to migrate.
-Simply, this is the most desired migration tool for Exchange administrators.
+Simply, this is the most desired Exchange Migration tool for Exchange administrators.